Molecule Generation for Drug Design: a Graph Learning Perspective: Generation Strategies

-MolGAN~\cite{de2018molgan} proposes an implicit generative model for small molecular graph which utilizes generative adversarial network (GAN)~\cite{goodfellow2014generative}.
-It first samples a latent vector $\mathbf{z}$ from $\mathcal{N}(0,1)$, then it generates a graph all at once using an MLP.
-GraphNVP is the first known molecule generation model based on invertible normalizing flow.
-It performs Dequantization technique~\cite{DBLP:conf/iclr/DinhSB17,kingma2018glow} to transform discrete adjecency tensor and node label matrix into continuous node features and then uses coupling layers to obtain latent representations $\mathbf{z} = \mathrm{Concate}(\mathbf{z}_\mathbf{A}, \mathbf{z}_\mathbf{X})$.
-After sampling a latent vector $\mathbf{z}$ from a known prior distribution $p_\mathbf{z}$ and splitting $\mathbf{z}$ into $\mathbf{z}_\mathbf{A}$ and $\mathbf{z}_\mathbf{X}$, GraphNVP takes two steps to generate a molecule.
+In addition to the aforementioned VAE-based methods, there are also approaches that utilize other generative models, such as MolGAN~\citep{de2018molgan} and GraphNVP~\citep{madhawa2019graphnvp}.
+MolGAN proposes an implicit generative model for molecular graphs, which adapts generative adversarial networks (GAN)~\citep{goodfellow2014generative} for graph-structured data and integrates a reinforcement learning objective to encourage the generation of molecules with desired properties.
+GraphNVP is the first known molecule generation model based on invertible normalizing flow~\citep{dinh2017density,kingma2018glow}.
+It performs \emph{dequantization} technique~\citep{dinh2017density,kingma2018glow} to transform discrete adjacency tensor $\mathbf{A}$ and node label matrix $\mathbf{X}$ into continuous variables and then uses coupling layers to obtain latent representations $\mathbf{z}_\mathbf{A}, \mathbf{z}_\mathbf{X}$. $\mathbf{z}_\mathbf{A}$ and $\mathbf{z}_\mathbf{X}$ are concatenated together to obtain the final latent representation $\mathbf{z}$ of the molecule, i.e., $\mathbf{z} = \mathrm{CONCAT}(\mathbf{z}_\mathbf{A}, \mathbf{z}_\mathbf{X})$.
+After sampling a latent vector $\mathbf{z}$ from a known prior distribution and splitting $\mathbf{z}$ into $\mathbf{z}_\mathbf{A}$ and $\mathbf{z}_\mathbf{X}$, GraphNVP takes two steps to generate a molecule.
 The first is generating a graph structure $\mathbf{A}$ from $\mathbf{z}_\mathbf{A}$ and the second is generating node attributes $\mathbf{X}$ based on the structure $\mathbf{A}$ from $\mathbf{z}_\mathbf{X}$.
+Furthermore, GraphNVP trains a linear regressor on the latent space of molecules to quantitatively estimate a target chemical property.
+This enables the interpolation of the latent vector of a randomly selected molecule along the direction of the desired property, as learned through linear regression, thereby facilitating molecular optimization.